lovelacecreativeco/woocommerce-shipping-switch-addresses/README.md

   Easily swap the sender and recipient addresses in WooCommerce orders with a single click.
 - **Undo Swap Functionality:**
   Restore the original shipping address anytime with the "Undo Swap" button.
+- **No Time Limit on Undo:**
+  You can undo the swap anytime after it is performed.
 - **AJAX-Powered:**
   Instant address switching without page reloads.
+- **Automatic Cleanup:**
+  Removes all non-default origin addresses from WooCommerce settings during the undo process.
 - **Simple Integration:**
   Copy and paste the script into your child theme or use a code snippets plugin.
-- **Clear Stored Addresses:**
-  Easily remove stored swapped addresses from WooCommerce settings.

 ---